fire-at-will/willtaylor-dev-blog/src/pages/pages/about/index.md

 Hi!
 I'm a full stack developer with a passion for tinkering with new technologies and exploring the boundaries between software and art.

-Most recently I've co-founded SymbolSpeak, a startup dedicated to creating software to give people a voice who would otherwise be unable to speak.
-More info on that soon! :)

 <br>
 <hr class="divider-line"/>